Get,

 Sarvangasana offers several benefits to improve physical and spiritual health.
 Some of the potential benefits are:

 Sarvangasana may help in decreasing the production of thyroxin hormone responsible for causing hyperthyroidism.
-The inverted position during shoulder stand allows the heart to pump the blood to the brain and the thyroid gland and helps in curing the thyroid related disorders.
-The potential benefit of the blood flow during Sarvangasana is on the respiration, increasing the digestive and excretory processes and strengthening the nervous system, which is controlled by the thyroid and parathyroid glands.
+The inverted position during shoulder stand allows the heart to pump the blood to the brain and the thyroid gland and helps in curing thyroid-related disorders.
+The potential benefit of the blood flow during Sarvangasana is on respiration, increasing the digestive and excretory processes, and strengthening the nervous system, which is controlled by the thyroid and parathyroid glands.
 When the thyroid gland functions properly, all of the above-mentioned systems of the body work effectively.2

 Kumar et al. 2017 mention a study involving 20 patients with diabetes (increased glucose level) subjected to 40 days of yoga, involving sarvangasana as one of the postures, showed a decrease in glucose levels and changes in insulin levels.
 The shoulder stand pose improves the functioning of pancreas, responsible for insulin production.
 The enhanced insulin production may help in decreasing the risk of diabetes.
 The involvement of asanas or postures in daily life does not have any adverse effects, and can be used as an alternate means to improve health.4,5